zibs829/Rainbow-Donuts-Business-page/README.md

 JavaScript: To implement interactive elements and enhance the website's functionality.
 Responsive Design: The web page will be designed and optimized to provide an optimal viewing experience across different devices and screen sizes.

-# License
-# This web page repository is released under the MIT License.
-Feel free to use, modify, and distribute the code, subject to the terms and conditions outlined in the license.

 Acknowledgments
 Special thanks to the Rainbow Donuts team for their cooperation and support in bringing this web page to life.
 Your dedication to delivering exceptional baked goods has been a true inspiration.

-Let's make the Rainbow Donuts Bakery web page a delightful online destination for donut enthusiasts near and far!